Coronavirus crisis: Good news for Kerala as it records zero cases of COVID-19 on May 1

 83 per cent COVID-19 patients in Maharashtra are asymptomatic

-Other states that gathered more number of coronavirus cases includes Maharashtra, that has 11,506 confirmed cases out of which 1879 have recovered from the disease.
+Other states that gathered more number of coronavirus cases include Maharashtra, that has 11,506 confirmed cases out of which 1,879 have recovered from the disease.
 Tamil Nadu showed registered 203 cases on Friday to take its tally to 2,526.

 Currently, the total number of the novel coronavirus cases in the country has increased to 37,336 while the death toll has increased to 1,218, according to health ministry data.